Ozdemirbeyyy/github-clone-all/README.md

 # github-clone-all

-A python script to clone all the repositories of a given user if they are the owner.
+A python script to clone all public repositories of a given user if they are the owner.

 ## Usage
 `python github-clone-all.py <user name> [path]`